wzulfikar/lifelog/programming/js/handle_ajax_form_using_jquery.md

 `ajax.{value-of-data-ajax-id}.{event-name}`.

-So, if a form has attribute `data-ajax-id="invite-user"`, the handler will take over its submission and will trigger the following events:
+So, if a form has attribute `data-ajax-id="invite-user"`, the handler will automatically takes over its submission and will trigger the following events:
 - `ajax.invite-user.beforeSend`
 - `ajax.invite-user.success`
 - `ajax.invite-user.error`